EclecticOwl/fylo-dark-theme/README.md

 ## My process

 I decided to go with a mobile first approach for this challenge.
 I also decided to break the components down by section and style while creating them (header, main, footer).
-This process seemed to help both mentally and seemed to save a few hours.
+This process seemed to help both mentally and saved a few hours.

 ### Built with
 - SASS